 What Happens if You Don’t Use Baking Powder or Baking Soda in Cookies?

-If you lack baking powder and baking soda, you might want to skip your cookie baking for the moment.
+If you lack baking powder and baking soda, skip your cookie baking for the moment.
 Yes, before you hit “send” on those angry emails, I know that baking soda and baking powder weren’t always a thing.

 The Smithsonian Magazine shares that baking soda was introduced in 1846 and baking powder in 1856.
 That changed everything.